mkbabb/parse-that/docs/perf-optimization-rust.md

 - **`SpanParser` enum dispatch.** Replaced `Box<dyn ParserFn>` with a `SpanParser` enum for span-level operations (string scanning, number scanning, keyword matching).
-This eliminates vtable indirection for leaf parsers — the compiler can inline the enum `match` directly.
+This eliminates vtable indirection for leaf parsers—the compiler can inline the enum `match` directly.

 - **`dispatch_byte_multi` LUT.** A 256-entry lookup table maps the first byte of input to a parser index.
-This gives O(1) type discrimination — no sequential `or()` chain.
+This gives O(1) type discrimination—no sequential `or()` chain.
 The LUT fits in 512 bytes (256 × `Option<u16>`), well within L1 data cache.